akshitagupta15june/Face-X/Recognition-Algorithms/Face recognition using ICA (Independent Component Analysis)/Readme.md

 Figure 8 shows a subset of 25 source images.
 A set of principal component basis images (PCA axes), are shown in Figure 9 for comparison.
 The ICA basis images were more spatially local than the principal component basis images.
-Two factors contribute to the local property of the ICA basis images: The ICA algorithm produces sparse output^,^ and secondly, most of the statistical dependencies may be in spatially proximal image locations.
+Two factors contribute to the local property of the ICA basis images: The ICA algorithm produces sparse output and secondly, most of the statistical dependencies may be in spatially proximal image locations.
 These source images in the rows of U were used as the basis of the ICA representation.
-The coefficients for the zero-mean training images were contained in the rows of B = Rzoo * w;' according to Equation 3, and coefficients for the test images were contained in the rows of Btest = RTest * wil where RT~~~ = Test * Pzoo.
+The coefficients for the zero-mean training images were contained in the rows of `B = Rzoo * w `;' according to Equation 3, and coefficients for the test images were contained in the rows of` Btest = RTest * wil where R = Test * Pzoo`.
 Face recognition performance was evaluated for the coefficient vectors b by the nearest neighbor algorithm.
 Coefficient vectors in the test set were assigned the class label of the coefficient vector in the training set with the most similar angle, as evaluated by the cosine